-2.1 Acute Disease

-An illness with rapid onset tends to finish its course in a short period of time.
-It can be in the form of a sporadic illness, endemic illness, or epidemic condition.
+2.1 Acute Disease — An illness with rapid onset tends to finish its course in a short period of time.
+It can be in the form of a sporadic, endemic, epidemic or pandemic magnitude.

-2.2 Aggravation

-Worsening or increase in severity or intensity, or frequency of symptoms, sensations, signs, or general condition of an individual.
+2.2 Aggravation — Worsening or increase in severity, intensity, frequency, or duration of symptoms, sensations, signs, or general condition of an individual.

 This aggravation can be:

-2.2.1 Disease Aggravation

-An increase in intensity or severity of a disease condition.
+2.2.1 Disease Aggravation — An increase in intensity or severity of existing disease condition.

-2.2.2 Medicinal Aggravation

-An increase in intensity or appearance of new symptoms in response to the medicine given fortreatment.
+2.2.2 Medicinal Aggravation — An increase in intensity or appearance of new symptoms due to the medicine given for the treatment.

-2.2.3 Homoeopathic Aggravation

-A transient aggravation of symptoms but with the general well-being of the patient.
+2.2.3 Homoeopathic Aggravation — A transient aggravation of existing symptoms with the general well-being of the patient.
 It is essentially an immune response of the body to the similimum.
-The symptoms follow the natural course of the disease, leading to complete recovery.
+The symptoms follow the natural course of the disease, leading to recovery.

-2.3 Amelioration

-Any improvement in the frequency, duration, or intensity of the existing symptoms, sensations, and signs of the patient.
+2.3 Amelioration — Any improvement in the severity, frequency, duration, or intensity of the existing symptoms, sensations, and signs of the patient.

-2.4 Anamnesis

-Anamnesis is the process of aggregation of information gathered during a thorough history-taking, considering every minute aspect in detail, which is used for the repertorization and prescribing the similimum.
+2.4 Anamnesis — Anamnesis is the process of aggregation of information gathered during a thorough history-taking, considering every minute aspect in detail, which is used for the repertorization and prescribing the similimum.

-2.5 Antidotes

-Substances or drugs which, when taken, nullify the effect of a medicine given to an individual.
+2.5 Antidotes — Substances or drugs which, when taken, nullify the effect of a medicine given to an individual.

-2.6 Aqua Purificata

-Purified water used for the preparation and dispensing of medicines other than those that are required to be both sterile and pyrogenic free.
+2.6 Aqua Purificata — Purified water used for the preparation and dispensing of medicines other than those that are required to be both sterile and pyrogenic free.

-2.7 Artificial Disease

-Artificial disease is described in the Organon of Medicine in Aphorism § 29 and § 74.
+2.7 Artificial Disease — Artificial disease is described in the Organon of Medicine in Aphorism 29 and 74 in different contexts.

-An artificial morbid affection develops following administration of a medicinal agent selected on account of accurate similarity of symptoms used in potentized form, which is similar to the natural disease and is overcome by the natural healing reaction of the individual, leading to cure (Aphorism § 29).
+An artificial morbid affection develops following administration of a medicinal agent selected on account of accurate similarity of symptoms used in potentized form, which is similar to the natural disease and is overcome by the natural healing reaction of the individual, leading to cure (Aphorism 29).

-Artificial chronic disease is produced by prolonged use of violent heroic drugs in large and increasing doses, usually seen with Allopathic treatment, which leads to organic alteration (Aphorism § 74)
+Artificial chronic disease is produced by prolonged use of violent heroic drugs in large and increasing doses, which leads to organic alteration (Aphorism 74)

-2.8 Autonosodes

-A homoeopathic preparation in potentized form from pathological discharges or substances of an individual, used for treatment in the same individual.
+2.8 Autonosodes — A homoeopathic preparation in potentized form from pathological discharges or substances of an individual, used for treatment in the same individual.

-2.9 Aversions

-Strong and specific dislikes related to food, drinks, environmental factors, situations, and activities that may or may not affect the individual’s health.
+2.9 Aversions — Strong and specific dislikes related to food, drinks, environmental factors, situations, and activities that may or may not affect the individual’s health.

-2.10 Basic Research/ Fundamental Research in Homoeopathy

-Research concerned with fundamental aspects of Homoeopathy.
-These include studies conducted in basic sciences such as mathematics, chemistry, physics, biology, genomics, etc., validating the drugs, medicines, and principles of homoeopathy.
+2.10 Basic Research/ Fundamental Research in Homoeopathy — Research concerned with fundamental aspects of Homoeopathy.
+These include studies conducted in basic sciences such as mathematics, chemistry, physics, biology, genomics, etc, validating the drugs, medicines, and principles of homoeopathy.
 These include but are not limited to studies on the mechanistic action of homoeopathy, physicochemical properties, pharmacological properties, biological action, the use of high dilutions in environmental, microbiological, plant, or animal models, and models based on basic scientific principles.

-2.11 Biochemic Drugs/ Schüssler Tissue Salts/ Tissue Remedies

-Triturated preparations of 12 inorganic salts developed by Dr Schussler (1821-1895), a German physician.
+2.11 Biochemic Drugs/ Schüssler Tissue Salts/ Tissue Remedies — Triturated preparations of 12 inorganic salts developed by Dr Schussler (1821 to 1895), a German physician.
 The drugs are prescribed based on the premise that an illness is caused by a deficiency of these salts and is corrected by giving these salts in low potencies as indicated by the characteristic symptoms.
 These 12 biochemic drugs are Calcarea fluoricum, Calcarea phosphoricum, Calcarea sulphuricum, Ferrum phosphoricum, Kalium muriaticum, Kalium phosphoricum, Kalium sulphuricum, Magnesia phosphoricum, Natrum muriaticum, Natrum phosphoricum, Natrum sulphuricum, Silicea.